 2. Identification and Provenance - Some propellers simply can not be identified as to their actual aircraft and/or engine usage.
 Others have clear and irrefutable characteristics which at best may identify the aircraft model for which they are intended.
 Beyond that, it is extremely rare to ever establish usage of a given prop with a specifc person or event, or even individual aircraft.
 I treat all claims to that effect as false, unless there is clear documentation of it, regardless of how sincere the person is in believing what grandpa said about it, and most of those claims can be shown to be implausible even at face value.
 Nonetheless, knowing what model aircraft a specific propeller was designed for has a significant positive effect on value.

 3. Condition - this is a HUGE factor in determining value, and seems to be very typically overlooked by the casual owner.
 I'm always amazed how many questions I get asking for value without any indication of condition.
 Original condition carries the greatest weight, even if there are significant defects that have accumulated over time.
 "Damage" as such does not necessarily detract from value.
 A bullet hole from combat, a broken tip from a crash, even cutting a propeller then reassembling it to get it home from the war can actually add to its value.
 On the other hand, most efforts to improve appearances or alter use do significantly detract from value.
-This includes cutting the hub to install a clock or other device, removing finish, painting, etc. Actions that are taken to preserve existing condition (such careful application of wax) are acceptable alterations that do not significantly affect value.
+This includes cutting the hub to install a clock or other device, removing finish, painting, etc. Actions that are taken to preserve existing condition (such careful application of wax) are acceptable methods that do not significantly affect value.
 Many propellers typically had manufacturer's decals applied at the time of production, especially with modern propellers.
 These are often an indication that original condition has been preserved.
 (Many of the early propellers did not have decals, however.)

 4. Transportation - keep in mind that most early propellers are eight feet or more in length, and the surface is fragile, even though the construct itself is strong.
 This makes transportation without damage a challenge, so a buyer must factor into the value the costs associated with moving it to a new location.
-Those costs typically include travel to view the item, the cost of money transfer, crating costs including finding a reputable packer, shipping cost and brokering cost for any international shipping.
+Those costs typically include travel to view the item, the cost of money transfer, crating costs including finding a reputable packer, shipping cost, and brokering cost with possible duty fees for any international shipping.
 Some larger propellers, and virtually all 4-bladed propellers, can easily exceed shipping company's maximum "dimensional weight" and can only be shipped via freight, even though their actual weight is small.